rafworkonly/rafworkonly.github.io/_posts/2026-06-30-Letter-to-Supervisor.md

 date: 2026-04-27
 ---

-We have been working together since August 2025, and I began my PhD in January 2026.
+We have been working together since August 2025, and I started my PhD in January 2026.
+Despite my efforts to be professional, respectful, academically honest, and kind, I have had a very difficult time communicating with you.
-Throughout this time, I have made a consistent effort to engage in a professional, respectful, and academically honest manner.
-However, I have found communication between us to be challenging, and this has significantly affected my experience of the PhD so far.

-As we both recognise, there is a substantial power imbalance in our working relationship, given your roles as both my supervisor and the director of the funding body.
-This context makes clarity, care, and consistency in communication particularly important.
+As we both know, there is a significant power imbalance in our relationship, with you being both my supervisor and the director of the funding body.

-My main concern relates to several comments and interactions that I have experienced as insensitive, and which have had a detrimental effect on my mental health.
-I would like to explain these concerns clearly, not to assign blame, but to communicate their impact.
+My main concern stems from various insensitive phrases you have said, which have had a serious and detrimental effect on my mental health.

-For example, in reference to my calibration of models originally constructed by a postdoctoral researcher in the group, you described the work as “incompetent.”
-I experienced this as discouraging and undermining.
-While critical feedback is essential to academic development, phrasing of this nature feels demotivating and difficult to engage with constructively.
+For instance, referring to my analysis of models that a postdoc in the group had built, you said, 'This work is incompetent.'
+I personally believe this is not something you should say to a student of yours.
+It is undermining, degrading, and does not motivate the student to perform.

-In another instance, your report stated that you “questioned whether Ignacy had studied chemical engineering at the undergraduate level.”
-Given that I have completed such a degree, I perceived this comment as a questioning of my academic legitimacy rather than a critique of a specific skill or gap in knowledge.
+Additionally, in your report, you wrote, 'I questioned whether Ignacy had studied chemical engineering at the undergraduate level.'
+I perceived this as a personal attack, since I have, in fact, completed a degree.

-I was also concerned by comments suggesting that I might be removed from the PhD program following our tour and discussion of laboratory equipment.
-My stipend is my sole source of income, and I relocated from London to Cambridge in order to undertake this project.
-As such, statements of this nature caused me considerable distress and felt disproportionate to the situation.
+Furthermore, suggesting you might 'kick me off' the PhD program after our tour and discussion of the laboratory equipment was very unreasonable.
+My stipend is my largest and only source of income.
+I moved from London to Cambridge to complete this PhD project and have invested a lot of time and energy into it.

-Additionally, references to former students who did not succeed or projects that failed have, from my perspective, created an atmosphere of fear-based motivation.
-While I recognise that these examples may not be intended that way, their cumulative effect has been unsettling and has increased my anxiety about my role and security in the programme.

-Beyond interpersonal concerns, I have also struggled with the level of ambiguity in the scientific tasks I am set.
-Instructions and expectations are often unclear, and in email exchanges my specific questions are not always directly addressed.
-While developing independence is a critical part of doctoral training, I believe this can coexist with clear, concrete guidance, particularly for a new PhD student.
+You have repeatedly mentioned past students who failed or projects that did not go to plan.
+I experience this as fear-based motivation, whether intended or not.

+Beyond these comments, I find that the scientific tasks you set are often very vague and ambiguous.
+This is exemplified by many email conversations where you do not clearly and simply answer the questions I ask.
+Your students can learn to be independent whilst you still provide clear, concrete tasks and answers for new starters.

-In terms of moving forward, I would like to propose that we involve an independent, senior third party with subject-area expertise in our meetings.
-I believe this could help clarify technical aspects of the project, support more effective communication, and create a more stable and productive working environment for both of us.
+As for a way to move forward, I propose that we involve an independent and senior third party in our meetings who has knowledge of the subject area.
+This may help in clarifying some technical details of the project and improve our communication.

-I would like to clearly outline what a productive and supportive supervisory relationship looks like from my perspective, in the hope that this helps align our expectations...

 ![photo of river](/assets/images/office.jpeg)